sdulicny/heroic-comedy-csv/pages/about.md

 Driven by your collection metadata, the template generates engaging visualizations to browse and explore your objects.
 The resulting static site can be hosted on any basic web server.

-[CollectionBuilder](https://github.com/CollectionBuilder/) is an set of open source tools for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology.
+[CollectionBuilder](https://github.com/CollectionBuilder/) is a set of open source tools for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology.
 See [CB Docs](https://collectionbuilder.github.io/cb-docs/) for detailed information.

 {% include feature/image.html objectid="demo_001" width="75" %}